 We were eager to see more beautiful sights, so we proceeded to our next stop.
 A banana plantation.

 We were greeted by a friendly employee and quickly given a perfectly ripe banana and a juicy slice of watermelon.
 They were spectacular.
-Our bellies were satisfied and we were ready to hear all about bananas, and their interesting history in St. Lucia.
+Our bellies were satisfied and we were ready to hear all about bananas and their interesting history in St. Lucia.

-Our tour guide was so knowledgable.
+Our tour guide was so knowledgeable.
 Did you know that St. Lucia cultivated sugarcane until 1964?
 However, since it could only be harvested once a year, the fields were swapped out for banana trees.
 Today, bananas are the most bountiful crop on the island!

 Next, we headed off to Anse La Raye.